esteveslima/express-template/README.md

 # Express template

 This project try to illustrate some usual structures, features and applications examples to serve as future consultation and template for new projects.
+Also provides api gateway structure examples with docker-compose + nginx as container and kubernetes + nginx as ingress service.

 <br/><br/>
 ## Project environmennt